‘Station 19’ Says Goodbye To A Beloved Character

 Station 19 is a spin-off of Grey’s Anatomy and both shows take place in the same fictional universe, but while Grey’s follows the lives of Seattle’s doctors, Station 19 focuses on the city’s firefighters.

 During the crossover event, Fire Chief Lucas Ripley, played by Brett Tucker, wakes up to find himself as a patient at Grey Sloan Memorial Hospital after collapsing on the street.
 While at the hospital, Dr. Maggie Pierce, played by Kelly McCreary, treats the firefighter and discovers an issue with his heart.
-Maggie explains to Ripley that he needs surgery but he’s so desperate to see his beau Vic, played Barrett Doss, that he leaves the hospital without permission.
-Vic asked Ripley to marry her but he didn’t immediately give her an answer, he hoped he could reach her to clear things up but on his way to find her, he receives a call letting him know he has been exposed to hydrofluoric acid, which is compromising his already weakened heart.
+Maggie explains to Ripley that he needs surgery but he’s so desperate to see his beau Vic, played by Barrett Doss, that he leaves the hospital without permission.
+Vic asked Ripley to marry her but he didn’t immediately give her an answer.
+He hoped he could reach her to clear things up but on his way to find her, he receives a call letting him know he has been exposed to hydrofluoric acid, which is compromising his already weakened heart.

 He’s forced to turn around and check into the nearest hospital where he learns his fate.
 As his death nears, Vic sits by his side in his hospital room where he finally accepts her proposal.
 The couple spends their last few moments together imagining a romantic getaway for two.